-Whether you’re a mom-to-be or even the man who put her in this position, childbirth can be a truly wonderful and joyous occasion.
+Whether you’re a mom-to-be or a dad-in-waiting, childbirth can be a truly wonderful and joyous occasion.
 That said, some people create immense fear and anxiety around the whole procedure, making it less than appealing to onlookers.
 Yet all anyone needs to do is stay calm.
 Though there was a lot of pain involved a hundred years ago, today this is far reduced thanks to amazing advancements in painkilling pharmaceuticals.

 So, if you’re a little bit concerned about what awaits you and your partner when the time comes, and you’re a bit uncertain about whether you’ll manage to stay calm for each other, take a quick read through the rest of this article and i’ll do my best to fill you in on some quality tips and tricks recommended to me by midwives and nurses who work within the field.